harvard-edtech/caccl-deploy/README.md

-  stack [options]    diff, deploy, or delete the app's AWS resources restart [options]  no changes; just force a restart release [options]  release a new version of an app help [command]     display help for command
+  stack [options]    diff, deploy, or delete the app's AWS resources restart [options]  no changes; just force a restart release [options]  release a new version of an app exec [options]     execute a one-off task using the app image connect [options]  connect to an app's peripheral services (db, redis, etc) help [command]     display help for command
 ```